van-ons / laraberg

 This adds the render

-method to your model which takes care of rendering the raw editor content.
-By default the render
+method to your model, which takes care of rendering the

-methods renders the content in the content
+method renders the content in the

-property on your model to the column that you want to use instead.
+property on your model to the column that you want to use instead:

 use VanOns\Laraberg\Traits\RendersContent; class MyModel extends Model { use RendersContent; protected $contentColumn = 'my_column'; }